 Winding back the harms of too much medicine

 Following successful conferences in Dartmouth in 2013, the University of Oxford in 2014 and the NIH in 2015, we are pleased to announce the dates for the 2016 international Preventing Overdiagnosis conference, to be held in Barcelona.
 Abstracts accepted in English & Spanish - until April 15.
-Innovations to the conference program ncorporating feedback from many … Read More....
+Innovations to the conference program Incorporating feedback from many participants from … Read More....

 This year we have had 30% increase on abstract submissions for the Barcelona conference, September 20-22.
 The abstracts are currently being reviewed, and decisions should be made available in May to all those who submitted.
 Thanks to all who submitted an abstract.